refresh-dataflow

 • If bucket fails: Restores data from backup, then retries up to bucket_retry_attempts times with exponential backoff (30s, 60s, 120s, etc.)

 • If all retries fail: Data has been restored from the last backup.
-Logs error, updates tracking table, and exits with failure code (1) to fail the pipeline
+Logs error, updates tracking table, and raises RuntimeError to fail the pipeline

 • If bucket succeeds: Drops the backup table, then moves to next bucket